 The Query Generator API

-Siren Investigate exposes an API that retrieves a list of saved dashboards and saved searches.
+Siren Investigate exposes an API that retrieves a list of saved dashboards and entity tables.

 The API returns a list of objects and includes in each of them the list of indexes and the query that can be understood by Elasticsearch.

 Siren Investigate also provides SQL drivers in the form of JDBC and ODBC, which, in conjunction with the APIs, allow you to extract data using the familiar SQL 92 syntax.

 You can try out this functionality by downloading the Siren Platform Preloaded Demo.

 The following section assumes that you have knowledge of the basic Elasticsearch concepts, such as index, index pattern, and query.
 For more information, see the Elasticsearch glossary.

 The Siren Investigate configuration is stored in an index, which, by default, is called